Chart Color Schemes

 Brookfield is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

 Brookfield's dwelling structure, as per the latest Census, consisted of 95.8% houses and 4.2% other dwellings.
 In comparison, Brisbane metro had 73.5% houses and 26.5% other dwellings.
-Home ownership in Brookfield was 48.8%, with mortgaged dwellings at 42.8% and rented ones at 8.4%.
-The median monthly mortgage repayment in the area was $2,798, higher than Brisbane metro's average of $1,863.
-The median weekly rent figure in Brookfield was $400, compared to Brisbane metro's $380.
-Nationally, Brookfield's mortgage repayments were significantly higher than Australia's average of $1,863, while rents exceeded the national figure of $375.
+Home ownership in Brookfield was at 48.8%, with mortgaged dwellings at 42.8% and rented ones at 8.4%.
+The median monthly mortgage repayment was $2,798, higher than Brisbane metro's average of $1,863.
+Median weekly rent in Brookfield was $400, compared to Brisbane metro's $380.
+Nationally, Brookfield's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing